-The following principles guide implementation of TWU's CHP:
+The following principles guide the implementation of TWU's CHP:

 - Minimize all chemical exposure - Because few laboratory chemicals are without hazard, general precautions for handling all laboratory chemicals should be adopted, in addition to specific guidelines for particular chemicals.
 Skin contact with chemicals should be avoided as a cardinal rule.

 - Avoid underestimation of risk - Even for substances of no known significant hazard, exposure should be minimized; for work with substances that present specific hazards, special precautions should be taken.
 One should assume that any mixture will be more toxic than its most toxic component and that all substances of unknown toxicity are significantly toxic.